microsoft/botframework-solutions/docs/tutorials/csharp/addingprebuiltskills.md

 ### Prerequisites

-If you haven't [created a Virtual Assistant](./virtualassistant.md), [download and install](#download-and-install) the Bot Framework development prerequisites.
+- [Create a Virtual Assistant](/docs/tutorials/csharp/virtualassistant.md) to setup your environment.

 ### Time to Complete